What is brand salience?

 Why is brand salience important?

-Increasing brand salience is key to brand growth and driving stronger business results.
+Within financial services, increasing brand salience is key to brand growth and driving stronger business results.

 If your brand is in the mix for consideration at the point of purchase, then there’s a chance of being chosen.
 If your brand doesn’t come to mind, how great you are is immaterial.